kit10ten/AgentDiscoveriesApp-Java/README.md

 Changing `WebDriverHelper.HEADLESS` to `false` will cause a visible Chrome window to pop up, which is usually much easier to debug!

-## Database Migration
-Read '***MigrationDocs.md***' in order to understand the rules of creating, using and editing migration files within your code.